 MOSCOW - On April 2, Russia's space forces launched a 3,660-pound Molniya-class military communications satellite from the Plesetsk launch center.
 It was the 28th launch of a Molniya satellite built by Reshetnyov NPO PM of Siberia.
 According to company representatives, the Molniya-1T spacecraft has an on-orbit lifetime of seven to eight years and could work for three to four years after the end of its nominal life.
 Makers of satellites for military and civilian constellations here ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Russia launches satellite for military communications".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Russia launches satellite for military communications".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.